binhphanhai/frontend-system-design/docs/behavior-interview/02-important-questions.md

 # Important Behavioral Interview Questions to Prepare for

-*Efficiently prepare for your behavioral interviews by tackling the most commonly asked questions first.*
+_Efficiently prepare for your behavioral interviews by tackling the most commonly asked questions first._

----

 ---